mpieva/anfo/README.md

 Where to start?
+===
 Get the prerequisites, compile, create documentation, test.
+Also see the Github Wiki.

 Prerequisites are...